Clean Air Night fact sheet

 - User operation

-A modern appliance that is installed by a professional, regularly maintained, and operated effectively using high-quality fuel is an excellent way to heat your home.
+A modern appliance that is installed by a professional, regularly maintained, and operated effectively using high-quality fuel can be an excellent way to heat your home.

-Modern wood-burning stoves can achieve efficiencies of over 80% and are up to 90% more efficient than a traditional open fire.
+Modern wood-burning stoves can achieve efficiencies of over 80% and are up to 90% more efficient than a traditional open fire, reminding us of the importance of not conflating all solid fuel burning methods and technologies.

 Every home is different and not every heating solution may be suitable.
 Burning solid fuels gives flexibility to households that other forms of heating may not offer; the idea that all wood burners are inefficient is outdated and incorrect.

-Doesn’t burning wood cause a lot of the pollution in our air?
+Doesn’t burning solid fuel and wood cause a lot of the pollution in our air?

-The harmful effects of fine particulate matter are well-known across the industry and actions continue to be taken by all groups and stakeholders.
-HETAS works with all UK governments and devolved administrations, utilising our expertise to provide advice and guidance on the best practices.
+The harmful effects of fine particulate matter are well-known across the industry and action continues to be taken by stakeholders.
+HETAS works with all UK governments and devolved administrations, utilising our expertise to provide advice and guidance on the best practices, and will continue to work diligently towards a cleaner, safer, and more sustainable environment.

 Doesn’t burning wood create a large portion of the UK’s PM2.5 pollution?

-According to official government data, the amount of PM2.5 emissions from domestic burning has been showed signs of a steady decrease – despite the increasing popularity of wood-burning stoves in recent years.
+According to official government data, the amount of PM2.5 emissions have showed signs of a steady decrease – despite the increasing popularity of wood-burning stoves in recent years, with estimated PM2.5 emissions from domestic combustion decreasing by 15% since 2018.

-The National Atmospheric Emissions Inventory (NAEI) gives us insight into how these PM2.5 emissions appear to be primarily from poor burning habits, where users are burning unseasoned wood on old, inefficient appliances.
+The National Atmospheric Emissions Inventory (NAEI) and supporting documents give us insight into how these PM2.5 emissions appear to be primarily from poor burning habits, where users are burning unseasoned wood on old, inefficient appliances.
 The NAEI shows that high-quality fuel burnt on a modern stove only accounts for less than 0.3% of the UK’s total PM2.5, revealing valuable insights into how the worst behaviours account for the majority of domestic combustion emissions.

 Comparing the best practice recorded under this methodology to the worst practice, the efficiency of a modern wood burner is evident.
 Using the blanket term of ‘domestic combustion’ diminishes the progress that has been made across industry and puts unnecessary blame on households burning efficiently.